edwardbair/SpiPy/README.md

 #### Interpolator
 - [x] Baseline: RegularGridInterpolator with 4 dimensions.
 1.07 ms
-- [x] One interpolator per band: There is no need to interpolate in band dimension rather than having a 4D interpolator (band, solar_angle, dust, grain_size), 9 3D interpolators inprove performance.
+- [x] One interpolator per band: There is no need to interpolate in band dimension rather than having a 4D interpolator (band, solar_angle, dust, grain_size), 9 3D interpolators improve performance.
 611 micro seconds.
-- [x] Vectorized interpolator call: While there is a performance gain for using the 9 invidiual interpolators, we have to call the interpolator 9 times.
+- [x] Vectorized interpolator call: While there is a performance gain for using the 9 individual interpolators, we have to call the interpolator 9 times.
 We get more performance improvements by keeping the 4D interpolator and call it once for all bands: 143 micro seconds
 - [x] Swig individual: Moving the interpolator in C++ allows us to implement it as 9 3D interpolators without performance loss.
 If we call it 9 times for each band: 45.8 micro seconds.
 - [x] Swig vectorized: Call the same function once for all bands.
 5.58  micro seconds
 - [x] Swig vectorized; index lookup in c+: 309 ns